iAlexeze/docker-multi-server-monitoring/README.md

    ```
 4. **Port Management**:

-   Ensure that remote servers can accept traffic from the following ports:
+   Ensure that the `remote servers` can accept traffic from the following ports:
    ```yaml
       - 5003: for cAdvisor
       - 5004: for Node-Exporter